• Home

 • ChartExpo add-in is only $10 a month after the end of the trial period.

-• The app has an in-built library with over a lot easy-to-customize and ready-made charts for your data stories.
+• The app has an in-built library with a lot of easy-to-customize and ready-made charts for your data stories.

 In the coming section, we’ll take you through how to do sensitivity analysis in Excel using the ChartExpo add-in.